Seidenberg Cybersecurity Institute

-Through internal interdisciplinary collaboration and external partnerships with academia, business and government, the Institute, as stated by co-director Bel Raggad, PhD, will become a “forum to propagate basic and applied research.”
-It will also “leverage the strengths of both Pace’s Seidenberg School of Computer Science and Information Systems and Lubin School of Business by focusing on information security management, planning and auditing,” according to Constance Knapp, PhD, interim dean, who serves as co-director.
+Through internal interdisciplinary collaboration and external partnerships with academia, business and government, the Institute, as stated by co-director Dr. Bel Raggad will become a “forum to propagate basic and applied research.”
+It will also “leverage the strengths of both Pace’s Seidenberg School of Computer Science and Information Systems and Lubin School of Business by focusing on information security management, planning, and auditing,” according to Dr. Constance Knapp who serves as co-director.

 Of primary importance is the Institute’s goal of actively addressing the acute shortage of trained cybersecurity professionals through the offering of certificates, degree programs, and ongoing education for managers and high-level executives.
 The need for a regional resource of this nature is illustrated by the following:

 - According to Jim Gosler, the founding director of the CIA’s Clandestine Information Technology Office, the United States only has about 1,000 security specialists with the skills required to operate effectively in cyberspace, while it needs 10,000 to 30,000 such individuals.

 - A 2010 report by the Center for Strategic International Studies in Washington found that US nuclear and energy systems are under continuous cyber attack, that the US Department of Defense has been “penetrated multiple times by other nation-states,” and that in October, 2008, “Express Scripts, one of the nations’ largest processors of pharmacy prescriptions, reported that extortionists had threatened to disclose personal and medical information on millions of Americans if the company failed to meet payment demands.”